 What are the dangers of Leaking Flues?

 Wood smoke contains CO, NOx and carcinogens, such as benzene, and pose a health risk when inhaled.
 Gasses from leaking flues can also deposit tar and creosote into attic voids creating a significant fire risk.

-If a leaking flue is subjected to a chimney fire the flue will not prevent the fire from penetrating into the property.
-This may result in a fire rapidly spreading from the flue into the property itself.
+If a leaking flue is subjected to a chimney fire, the flue will not prevent the fire from penetrating into the property.
+This may result in a fire spreading rapidly from the flue into the property itself.